Security Debt in Practice: Nuanced Insights from Practitioners: Methodology

 The above sub-questions were crafted to translate RQ1 into actionable prompts.
 Each sub-question targets a key aspect of practitioners’ understanding and perception of SDs and associated risks.
 Specifically, $RQ1_{Q1}$ asked participants to define unaddressed security vulnerabilities and provide examples (in the corresponding follow-up question), establishing their basic understanding of SDs. $RQ1_{Q2}$ focused on the causes and factors behind such unaddressed security vulnerabilities, revealing practitioners’ insights into why SDs occur in software. $RQ1_{Q3}$ explored the types of code vulnerabilities linked to unaddressed security issues, illustrating practitioners’ awareness of the risks these vulnerabilities pose to software at the code level. $RQ1_{Q4}$ examined whether SDs are seen as a short-term mistake or a long-term risk, helping to understand how practitioners perceive the urgency and severity of SDs, and whether they view them as a temporary issue in the code or a lasting threat to software quality.
 Finally, $RQ1_{Q5}$ addressed the perceived impact on software quality, exploring practitioners' views on how SDs affect key aspects such as reliability and maintainability.

 Overall, these sub-questions directly reflect the core aspects of RQ1, enabling a clear understanding of practitioners’ definitions ($RQ1_{Q1}$), ii) views ($RQ1_{Q4}$), and awareness of the causes ($RQ1_{Q2}$), risks ($RQ1_{Q3}$), and impacts of SDs on software quality ($RQ1_{Q5}$).
 We adopted the same strategy in aligning the remaining research questions (RQ2--RQ4; see Section~\ref{objAndRQs}) and the corresponding sub-questions, following the approach illustrated above for RQ1.
 We highlighted RQ1 as an illustrative example to avoid redundancy and improve readability while maintaining transparency in our methodological design.
-While our sample may not be statistically representative, it captures a broad range of perspectives essential for analytical generalization and theory-building in qualitative research.
-This approach was chosen to ensure diversity and relevance in our data, enabling richer insights into the phenomenon under study.
-However, as with most qualitative research, the findings may be influenced by the sample’s composition and cannot be generalized.